 What if I got vaccinated/recovered from Covid outside Hong Kong?

-If you were vaccinated overseas, and are arriving in Hong Kong after May 5, you must declare your non-local vaccination details in your online health arrival declaration.
+If you were vaccinated overseas, you must declare your non-local vaccination details in your online health arrival declaration.
 Upon arrival at the airport, you will receive a vaccination record QR code which can be used in place of a local vaccination record, as well as a Provisional Vaccine Pass.
-This is valid for 180 days from the day of arrival.
+This is valid for 180 days from the day of your arrival.

-A similar process goes for if you recovered from Covid outside of Hong Kong and are arriving after May 5.
-You must show your non-local recovery record upon entry into Hong Kong, and you’ll be given a non-local vaccination record QR code that includes details of your recovery status.
-This should be saved in your LeaveHomeSafe app to be scanned at premises that require a Vaccine Pass, and is also valid for 180 days.
+Arrivals who have recovered from the virus can enter the city even if they have only received one dose.
+All they need to do is show their non-local recovery record upon entry and they’ll be given a non-local vaccination record QR code that includes details of their recovery status.
+This should be saved in their LeaveHomeSafe app to be scanned at premises that require a Vaccine Pass, and is also valid for 180 days.

 If you plan to remain in Hong Kong for longer than six months, you must get vaccinated in Hong Kong to receive a local vaccination record to keep your vaccine pass up-to-date.